The game of baseball can twist your mind, evaporate your confidence, and test your

 protection.
 I knew what was coming next.

-Using the bat he had just struck out for the fifth time, Orsag whacked the bat rack shattering
+Using the bat he had just struck out with for the fifth time, Orsag whacked the bat rack, shattering

 his Louisville Slugger in two.
 But he wasn't done.
 Far from it.
 He shattered another, then

 another.
-He was picking bats randomly out of the rack and turning them into kindling wood
+He was picking up bats randomly out of the rack, turning them into kindling wood

 for that little old lady in the stands.
 Jim Bibby, who was our pitching coach and one of the